BxB-Studio/Inputs-Manager/README.md

 	- Vector Graphics: Any version

 ## Release Notes
+- 0.3-beta
+	- Verified the Inputs Manager code
+	- Added the ability to check for inputs double press
+	- Optimized the code by adding some updating improvements and removed some unnecessary lines
+	- Updated the Utilities library
+	- Fixed some major bugs
 - 0.2-beta
 	- Added the individual Keys binding methods (InputKey, InputKeyDown, InputKeyUp)
 	- Fixed some bugs